Categories

 Be sure to check out our Events page that is continuously updated with webinars and other educational, networking events!

-Visit our Events page!
+r Events page!

 Our Membership Chair Mark MacLean-Blevins was honored at ANTEC 2024 with the President’s Cup Award for his meritorious and outstanding service to SPE.
 The President’s Cup is an award that is given at the discretion of the SPE president, where only 65 individuals have been award this honor since its inception in 1958.
 Mark is certainly a worthy honoree.
 Since joining SPE in 2005, Mark has served in many roles for the PD3, from chair, membership chair and councilor.
 Mark has served with great dedication and has offered invaluable insight to the different groups to guide SPE and our division forward.
 He has always taken an active role in his volunteering, which he has stated has given him great benefit both personally and professionally.
 We took this time to ask him some of his favorite aspects and memories of his service during this time.
 Please enjoy, and reach out to Mark to congratulate him on this great honor!